pmelchior/usrp-sciprog/day1/readme.md

 * Basic familiarity with scientific computing using python
 * Basic familiarity with git/github
+* Complete at least one mini-project with a team!

 **FACT**: All of you have a wide variety of experience.
 [Informal poll: "about how many .py files do you think you've written?"]